talexandru1987/event-finder/README.md

 # The What's On Experience

-When a user lands on the homepage, they are presented with a search bar where they can add their local town name.
-When the search button is pressed, they are taken to a new page where a list of upcoming events will be displayed.
+When a user lands on the homepage, they are presented with a search bar where they can add their location e.g. Orlando.
+When the search button is pressed, they are taken to a new page where a list of upcoming events are displayed.

 A user can sign up and login.
 When a user is logged in, they can save their choice of events and send them to their friends.

+Even if the user is not logged in, they can still search for events in their chosen location.

 ## User Story